I’ve been feeling particularly blessed this week.

 You may then feel that you want to move back to the city, or you may choose to stay in the place where you have learnt how to be happy.

 Either way, the thing to bear in mind is that the journey is not over.
 It will continue until they lay you to rest.

-I have come to think that not drinking is maybe ( and I’m sorry if I cause offence by saying this) the easiest part of the journey.
-I know that the cravings, the wanting to be normal and the changes that your abstension causes in others, may not be easy to handle, but you do eventually come to a place of acceptance, where not drinking is not just OK,
+I have come to think that not drinking is maybe ( and I’m sorry if I cause offense by saying this) the easiest part of the journey.
+I know that the cravings, the wanting to be normal and the changes that your abstention causes in others, may not be easy to handle, but you do eventually come to a place of acceptance, where not drinking is not just OK,

 it is OK+

 I can only talk for myself: learning who I really am and what I am about is really tough.
 Exploring my internal world has been challenging.
 I am grateful that I have arrived at a place where I am looking forward with delight and anticipation to continuing my travels, and what they may bring in the future.